There are three goals in organizing and naming your files, all of which lead to similar conclusions:

 The page at https://www.ohio.edu/demo/static/width-test.html includes a horizontal rule that is the same width as the whole screen of an iPhone 4 -- not the smallest mobile screen, but one that still has many people using it.
 You should certainly test down to that size, or smaller.

 A more complete discussion of these issues is included in Appendix VI.

-When a page becomes obsolete (e.g., it is retired, you move it to a different directory, the content is re-organized and split between other pages, etc.), do not immediately delete it.
+When a page becomes obsolete, as opposed to a whole subsite or sub-subsite is removed (e.g., the page is retired, you move it to a different directory, the content is re-organized and split between other pages, etc.), do not immediately delete the old page.
 Instead, create a modified file of the same name to replace it.
 The contents of this "replacement page" should state that the page is now obsolete, and provide appropriate guidance to the reader.
 Have a live link in the file leading to the new page, with the anchor tag's HREF being either

 the relative URL to get from this page to the new page, if it is part of the same first-level subsite of the same server; or

 the absolute URL of the new page, if that page is not part of the same first-level subsite of that server.